The search for the best strollers of 2017

 Harder to use

 The UPPAbaby Vista is a fantastic high-end stroller we would recommend for parents that want a little more of everything without a concern for price.
-It won a Top Pick award in our Best Baby Stroller review and an Editors' Choice award in our Best Double Stroller Review as it can easily grow with your family and seat two.
+It won a Top Pick award in our Full Size Stroller Review and an Editors' Choice award in our Double Stroller Review as it can easily grow with your family and seat two.
 The Vista is sleek looking, easy to use, and made with quality parts and construction.
-This stroller has a variety of seating configurations and includes a toddler seat and bassinet in the purchase price.
+This product has a variety of seating configurations and includes a toddler seat and bassinet in the purchase price.
 The Vista can accommodate up to 2 toddler seats, 2 infant car seats (seats and adapters purchased separately), and 2 bassinets, or a any combination of 2 seat styles, either facing forward or back toward the parent.
-In comparison to other high-end strollers, it delivers with high functionality, a lower price tag, and usually lower in weight.
+In comparison to other high-end competitors, it delivers with high functionality, a lower price tag, and usually lower in weight.
 For its size, the Vista moves well and we think parents will enjoy its adjustable handlebar and giant under seat storage bin.
 And, if the price tag is not in your wheelhouse or a double stroller doesn't seem to be in your near future, have no fear!
 In this case, the less spendy and much smaller and lighter UPPAbaby Cruz may be a better fit.

 Expands to seat two